keboola/connection-docs/tutorial/write/index.md

 {: .image-popup}
 ![Screenshot - Tableau Set Credentials](/tutorial/write/tableau-destination-intro.png)

-If connecting to you own Tableau instance, have the connection properties at the ready, or ask your server administrator.
+If connecting to your own Tableau instance, have the connection properties at the ready, or ask your server administrator.
 If connecting to Tableau Online, find all the necessary information in the intro page URL: